-With Peace, Love, and Blessings, The Student Body Government Executive Team President Suzanne Cole (she/her) scole@ses.sksm.edu
+With Peace, Love, and Blessings, The Student Body Government Executive Team

 Student Body Fees

 This is a friendly reminder that there will be Student Body Fees automatically charged to your Student Account for each of the principal terms (Fall and Spring/Intersession) in the amount of \$20 per term (\$40.00 over full academic year).
 If there are any questions about the fees, please contact your Student Body Leadership and they will be more than happy to discuss their activities and goals for the upcoming academic year.